How to Photograph

 Upper Antelope Canyon

 Upper and Lower Antelope Canyons, just outside Page, Arizona, are the most visited of many narrow slot canyons carved into hard American Southwest sandstone by years of drought/flood cycles.
-Lower Antelope Canyon is narrower, steeper, and less crowded than its upper cousin.
-While it lacks the drama of Upper Antelope’s shafting sunlight beams, I think Lower Antelope’s quieter environment is more conducive to creative photography.
-But it’s Upper Antelope Canyon, with its laser-like beams of sunlight that seem shot from heaven, that draws the crowds—hundreds and hundreds of tourists and photographers each day, jammed tightly into this twisting, narrow 1/8 mile corridor.
+Lower Antelope Canyon is narrower, steeper, and (slightly) less crowded than its upper cousin.
+But it’s Upper Antelope Canyon, with its laser-like beams of sunlight that seem shot from heaven, that draws the crowds—hundreds and hundreds of tourists and photographers each day, jammed tightly into this twisting, narrow 1/8 mile corridor like commuters in a Tokyo subway.

 Most photographers enter Upper Antelope with the single-minded goal of photographing a floor-to-ceiling light beam.
 For many the Antelope Canyon Holy Grail is the light shaft in the main room just inside the entrance.
 Like Horsetail Fall in February, Mesa Arch at sunrise, and the salmon-snacking grizzly at Katmai, it’s a true bucket-list shot.
 The fact that the world doesn’t really need any more versions of this particular image doesn’t seem to be a deterrent.